bigcommerce/sass-style-guide/README.md

 **/components:** Contains all of your components.
 This folder will make up the vast majority of your compiled CSS.
 All custom components simply live inside this folder, for example `/components/component/_component.scss`.
-It also contains the consumed version of your chosen /vendor framework's components, which will be reworked to adhere to the Naming Conventions and Style Guide.
-They will live inside a subfolder of the framework's name, for example `/components/foundation/`.
+It also contains the consumed version of your chosen /vendor framework’s components, which will be reworked to adhere to the Naming Conventions and Style Guide.
+They will live inside a subfolder of the framework’s name, for example `/components/foundation/`.

 **/utilities:** Contains all CSS snippets which can be applied to your HTML for quick prototyping, or a case by case basis where a unique, yet repeatable style